NervanaSystems/ngraph/doc/sphinx/source/ops/index.rst

 bridges and that can be compiled by all transformers.
 A framework bridge may define framework-specific ops to simplify graph construction, provided that the bridge can enable every transformer to replace all such ops with equivalent clusters or subgraphs composed of core ops.
-Similary, transformers may define transformer-specific ops to represent kernels or other intermediate operations.
+Similarily, transformers may define transformer-specific ops to represent kernels or other intermediate operations.

 If a framework supports extending the set of ops it offers, a bridge may even